 The Black & Yellow Salmon Fly

 The traditional 'Black and Yellow' salmon fly was always recognised as a great combination of Spring colours as was the old famed 'Yellow Belly' devon minnow which was a huge hit in early Spring on the spinning side of things.
-This traditional Scottish pattern morphed into what's commonly known today as the 'Dee Monkey' with the inclusion of a little bit of 'bling' in the wing and a stunning pearlescent UV varnished body for that irresistible sub surface glint.
+This traditional Scottish pattern morphed into what's commonly known today as the 'Dee Monkey' or 'Posh Tosh' with the inclusion of a little bit of 'bling' in the wing and a stunning pearlescent UV varnished body for that irresistible sub surface glint.

 The Dee Monkey Salmon Tube Fly

 Even if a Spring fish does its best to ignore this fly you're going to feel the commotion the 'Dee Monkey' causes with a series of dunts, tugs or tremors on your fly line as it ghosts and waggles through the pool.
 In January & February forget any notions of anything else until this fly makes it a 'one horse race' for your early Spring favourite pattern via sub surface abductions!
 A few different sizes of tubes tied in this deadly pattern to match the prevailing water conditions is all you need and if you stick with it you'll soon see what I mean about its effectiveness.

 Salmon Fishing From March Onwards

-Once the rivers warm a fraction from March to the end of April then you're looking at a slight shift onto the Copperasss tube fly.
-This amazing 'beastie' has the inclusion of a UV varnished copper body and a part orange injection in its hackle and tail.
-In its black wing there are 2 deadly strands of flickering gold holographic tinsel that extend slightly longer than the black wing itself which adds another dimension to the fly if any natural sunlight is present.
+Once the rivers warm a fraction from March to the end of April then you're looking at a slight shift onto the 'Copperasss' tube fly.
+This amazing 'beastie' has the inclusion of a UV varnished copper body and a 'orange & yellow' injection in its hackle and tail.
+In its black wing there should also be 2 deadly strands of flickering gold holographic tinsel that extend slightly longer than the black wing itself which adds another 'snake tongue' flickering dimension to the fly if any natural sunlight is present.
 These 2 flickering stands of holographic gold shouldn't be under estimated as I've seen takes even when the fly is more or less static due to this 'tantalising' flickering movement.

 The Weight Of Your Salmon Fly